fzhussain/VidHub/Readme.md

-# VidHub: a YouTube Clone
+# VidHub: A YouTube Clone

 This project was created in collaboration with the YouTuber **Chai aur Code** to learn and practice backend development using JavaScript.